Dogecoin IRA: How to Hold DOGE in a Self-Directed IRA (2026)

 A Dogecoin IRA is a self-directed Individual Retirement Account (SDIRA) that holds Dogecoin (DOGE) as its primary investment asset.
 Like any IRA, it is held by a qualified custodian and offers tax advantages that a standard brokerage account does not.

 In a Traditional Dogecoin IRA, contributions may be tax-deductible and all gains grow tax-deferred.
 In a Roth Dogecoin IRA, contributions are after-tax but all qualified withdrawals — including any DOGE appreciation — are completely tax-free.
-For a highly volatile asset like DOGE, the Roth structure is particularly compelling: if DOGE increases 10x, that entire gain is tax-free.

 Tax Benefits of a Dogecoin IRA